fbpx

 Drumroll, please!
 The best way to store your homemade popcorn is to seal it in an air-tight container then set it aside in your freezer.

 This might come as a shock for you ( as it did for me!) but freezing the popcorn will keep it fresh for a longer period.
 And some trivia!
-Popcorn never fully freezes, so you don’t have to worry about the texture changing.
-Just make sure that you don’t refreeze it once you’ve taken it out of the freezer.
+Popcorn never fully freezes, so you don't have to worry about the texture changing.
+Just make sure that you don't refreeze your air popped popcorn once you've taken it out of the freezer because it will affect the texture and taste.
+And don't freeze unpopped kernels, as it could affect their ability to pop correctly later.

 Plus, you can add in whole, clean foods to flavor the popcorn, to make it extra good.
 Overall, this is a big win for us snackers looking for healthy snacks.